 Are you planning to RV with kids?
 In order to do so, you’ll need to make sure everyone can travel safely in your RV or in your tow vehicle.
 This means getting some car seats.
-Before making a purchase or inviting the grandkids along, get to know what an RV must have for you to be able to travel safely with car seats.
+Before making a purchase or inviting the grandkids along, get to know what an RV, including new and used motorhomes, must have for you to be able to travel safely with car seats.
 We’ll also share some tips for RVing with booster seats for older kids.

 What Should an RV Have for Car Seats and Boosters?

 For those of you who are grandparents, aunts, and uncles, you might be surprised at how much car seat laws have changed since your time as a parent or child.